Risk management

 Specific insurance coverage of the risks related to cybersecurity

-Models and procedures for business continuity, network and information security, and emergency and crisis management
+Group Policy on Integrated Security, Resilience and Crisis Management, Cybersecurity organisational and operational model, business continuity, network and information security, and emergency and crisis management

 Description

 Risk of incidents and/or injuries involving employees and partner companies.
 Risk that Italgas may incur costs or liability, including to a significant extent, arising from any environmental damage, including in consideration of changes in legislation on protecting the environment and the possible occurrence of disputes.
+Risks associated with the spread of pandemics or new diseases that have repercussions on health and safety, on the operating context and on the resulting economic and financial framework of reference of Italgas.

 Main methods of management